xuanruiqi/rebuild-initramfs-dracut-arch/man.md

 * `--no-colors`: do not use colors in output.
 Useful if your terminal does not support colors.
 * `--build-fallback`: build fallback initramfs images.
 * `--no-fallback`: do not build fallback initramfs images.
 This takes precedence over `--build-fallback`.
+* `--dry`: do a dry run.
+Instead of executing the commands, `rebuild-initramfs` will print all commands that will be executed.
+This is useful for debugging, and perhaps for some types of scripting.
 * `-h`, `--help`: print help message.

 ## CONFIGURATION